AxelHamburch/LightningATM/docs/guide/we_need_your_help.md

 LNbits Wallet
 ![LNbits Wallet](../pictures/we_need_your_help_LNbits.png)

+### 1. Update the LigthningATM

-In the following we will show you how to update your LightningATM online.
+Next we will show you how to update your LightningATM online.
 Connect the ATM to the power supply and log in to your LightningATM via [Wifi/SSH](https://github.com/21isenough/LightningATM/blob/master/docs/guide/sdcard_and_wifi.md#carry-out-basic-software-settings-and-updates).
 You may find the IP in the network of your router.
 Hopefully you still have the assigned password.

-### 1. Update the LigthningATM

 We will load the new repository on the ATM and activate it.
 You have to stop the `LightningATM.service` once, otherwise you will get a strange display and the ATM will not work properly.